adityaraj5200/Spring-interview-QAs/More questions.md

 ## Q.15: What if you need to handle 100+ implementations that may keep changing dynamically?
-if we need to handle **100+ implementations that may keep changing dynamically**, we want a solution that **avoids modifying code every time** a new implementation is added.
+If we need to handle **100+ implementations that may keep changing dynamically**, we want a solution that **avoids modifying code every time** a new implementation is added.

 Here’s the **scalable approach**: